 Once you've got the basic fit down, turn your attention to the laces.
 Here is the proper lacing technique:

 For wide feet: Use the eyelets closer to the tongue of the shoe.
 This allows greater width to the lacing area and has the same effect as letting out a corset.

 For narrow heel and wider forefoot: A narrow heel and wider forefoot is a common problem among women.
 Consider using two laces for a combination fit.
 Use the closer set of eyelets to adjust the width of the shoe at the forefoot and the wider set to snug up the heel to prevent the heel from acting like a piston.

 For foot pain: If you have a high arch, a bump on the top of your foot, a bone that sticks out, nerve pain or tendon injury, try leaving a space in the lacing to alleviate pressure.
 Simply skip the eyelets near the point of pain.

 All laced up and ready to go?
-Check out the 35th annual Dana Point Turkey Trot, the sixth largest “trots” in the nation.
-In its first year of sponsorship, Mission Hospital has pledged $10,000 to support the Dana Point Turkey Trot Kids’ Gobble Wobble in its tradition of providing a memorable and enjoyable holiday event for the whole family.
+Keep your eyes open for the 2016 Dana Point Turkey Trot, the sixth largest "trots" in the nation.
 Named one of America’s best Thanksgiving Day runs by Fitness Magazine, the Dana Point Turkey Trot has become an Orange County, Calif., tradition, attracting more than 16,000 participants, including friends and family, in its 5K, 10K, Kids’ Gobble Wobble, and two-day health and fitness expo.
 Featuring scenic routes through picturesque Dana Point Harbor and Doheny State Beach, the Turkey Trot offers something for every member of the family.